NannyML/nannyml/docs/tutorials/performance_estimation/binary_performance_estimation.rst

 predicts whether a customer will repay a loan to buy a car.
 You can read more about this synthetic dataset :ref:`here<dataset-synthetic-binary-car-loan>`.

-where the monitored model predicts whether an employee will work from home.
-You can read more about this synthetic dataset :ref:`here<dataset-synthetic-binary>`.
+In order to monitor a model, NannyML needs to learn about it and set expectations from a reference dataset.

-In order to monitor a model, NannyML needs to learn about it from a reference dataset.
-Then it can monitor the data that is subject to actual analysis, provided as the analysis dataset.
+Then NannyML can monitor the data that is subject to actual analysis, provided as the analysis dataset.
 You can read more about this in our section on :ref:`data periods<data-drift-periods>`.

 We start by loading the dataset we'll be using: